Workday/canvas-kit/modules/preview-react/README.md

 <img src="https://img.shields.io/badge/PREVIEW-beta-blueviolet" alt="PREVIEW: Beta" />

 This is a group of coming-soon components that have had a full design and a11y review, and are approved for use in product.
-Their functionality and design are set, but the API's and/or underlying architecture could still be subject to change.
+Their functionality and design are set, but the APIs and/or underlying architecture could still be subject to change.
 This bundle serves as a staging ground for components that are ready to use, but may not be up to the high code standards upheld in the main `@workday/canvas-kit-react` bundle.